The Dukan diet is a weight loss plan devised by French doctor, Pierre Dukan.

-It is a high-protein diet in which both fats and carbohydrates are restricted.
-This is unlike the Atkins Diet and other low-carbohydrate:high-fat (LCHF) diets, in which fat is not restricted.
+The Dukan diet was developed by Pierre Dukan.
+It is one of the high-protein diets in which both fats and carbohydrates are restricted.
+This is unlike the Atkins diet, ketogenic diet, and other low-carbohydrate:high-fat (LCHF) diets, in which fat is not restricted.

-- Attack Phase - this phase can last up to 10 days depending on how much weight you have to lose.
+The attack phase can last up to 10 days depending on how much weight you have to lose.
 During this phase, dieters can expect to lose the most weight in a short amount of time.
-This helps with motivation and to continue with the diet.
+It typically involves eating unlimited high-protein foods plus 1.5 tablespoons of oat bran per day.
+This helps with motivation and to continue with the Dukan diet.

-- Cruise Phase - this is the longest phase of the diet.
+This is the longest phase of the Dukan diet.
 The aim is for steady, gradual weight loss of around 2 lbs per week, using a combination of 'Pure Protein' days and 'Protein and Vegetable' days from the list of permitted foods.
 This phase continues until you have reached your weight loss goal.

 - Walking for 20 minutes every day and avoiding lifts or escalators.